thabbott/PRACTES_HPC/README.md

 $ time ./collatz 1000000
 ```
 This takes around 1 second on my laptop---much faster than the Python program!

-### Understanding this result

-Some of you may have heard that C is faster than Python because C is "compiled" whereas Python is "interpreted".
-This is part (**but not all!**) of the explanation

 ## Exercise 1: